Dog Lovers vs Cat Lovers

 - Dogs love walking, so hire a dog walker or take them for regular walks.

-- Every dog has a different take to climates.
+- Every dog has a different take on climates.

 - Dogs need house training and obedience training.